zhangwei03020915/abp/docs/en/Community-Articles/2024-11-01-Hybrid-Cache-Net-9/POST.md

 It offers a flexible caching solution that combines the best aspects of local and distributed caching. **HybridCache** is particularly useful in scenarios where quick, in-memory access is desirable but data consistency across multiple application instances is also a requirement.

-In this article, we’ll explore HybridCache in .NET 9 and how it integrates with ABP Framework using AbpHybridCache.
+In this article, we’ll explore **HybridCache** in .NET 9 and how it integrates with ABP Framework using `AbpHybridCache`.
 This new feature offers a robust solution for applications that need to scale while maintaining efficient caching strategies.

 ## What is HybridCache?